bhavikam28/tech-blog/content/posts/taste of devops.md

    ---

 2. **Build the Blog with Hugo (build_job)**:
-   - This job installs **Hugo**, builds the static site, and uploads the generated files as build artifacts.
+   - This job installs Hugo, builds the static site, and uploads the generated files as build artifacts.
    > **Why Hugo?**: I chose Hugo, a fast and flexible static site generator, because it made it easy to build a high-performance blog that integrates seamlessly with my automated deployment pipeline.

    ---

 3. **Deploy the Blog to S3 and Invalidate CloudFront Cache (deploy_job)**:
    - This job syncs the built artifacts to the S3 bucket and invalidates the CloudFront cache to ensure visitors see the latest content.
-   - **OIDC Integration Between GitHub and AWS**: For GitHub Actions, I configured **OIDC integration** with AWS to allow GitHub workflows to securely assume an IAM role.
+   - **OIDC Integration Between GitHub and AWS**: For GitHub Actions, I configured OIDC integration with AWS to allow GitHub workflows to securely assume an IAM role.
 This role has permissions limited to syncing files to S3 and invalidating the CloudFront cache.
 By using OIDC, I eliminated the need for hardcoded credentials, making the setup more secure and scalable.

 ---